Topic 1: Prohibition in the Media

 In this activity, you will examine how individuals and groups used advertisements, cartoons, videos, and other media to spread messages for and against Prohibition and then you will create your own video advertisement for and against Prohibition.

-Activity: Make Media for and Against the Prohibition
+Activity: Make Social Media For and Against Prohibition

 Imagine you are a social media marketer, but the year is 1919.
 One manager of a pro-prohibition group and one manager of an anti-prohibition group have come to you asking to create a one-minute video supporting their cause for social media platforms.